-In 2006, OPA 633 (Kleinburg Core Area Policy Review) amended the Kleinburg-Nashville Community Plan (OPA 601) by incorporating: a new "Mainstreet Commercial" designation to the Kleinburg Core; new policies with respect to scale, massing, built form and permitted uses; revised policies for the permitted uses in the "Kleinburg Core"; recommendations and policies contained in the Heritage Conservation District Study and Plan; and, policies related to Cash-in-lieu of Parking within the "Mainstreet Commercial" designation.
+In 2006, OPA 633 (Kleinburg Core Area Policy Review) amended the Kleinburg-Nashville Community Plan (OPA 601) by incorporating: a new "Mainstreet Commercial" designation to the Kleinburg Core; new policies with respect to scale, massing, built form and permitted uses; revised policies for the permitted uses in the "Kleinburg Core"; recommendations and policies contained in the Heritage Conservation District Study and Plan; and, policies related to Cash-inlieu of Parking within the "Mainstreet Commercial" designation.
 OPA 633 was approved by the Region of York in 2007, but was appealed and is currently before the Ontario Municipal Board.
+It is expected that a similar exercise at the Official Plan level be carried-out as part of the Focused Area Study for the Nashville Core Area.